-Subsequent to the period ended January 31, 2020 governments in Canada declared a state of emergency as a result of the Covid-19 pandemic.
+During March 2020, the World Health Organization declared Covid-19 a global pandemic and levels of government throughout Canada have declared states of emergency.
 The Company has followed evolving federal, territorial and provincial health guidelines, as appropriate, and instituted a number of measures including work from home measures for head office staff and cancellation of planned field work (see Loki and LDG JV Project updates).
+The Company's planned activities have been impacted by the uncertainty created by this pandemic and its duration and full impact are unknown at this time.

 Tenure to the Company's exploration properties is secure.
 Core exploration properties have sufficient assessment credits to maintain them in good standing for at least 3 years, much longer (>5 years) in the case of tenures hosting known diamondiferous kimberlites.
+Furthermore tenure relief has been granted in Nunavut and Saskatchewan and limited relief granted in the Northwest Territories, as part of territorial and provincial government responses to the pandemic.

-Management is working with the Company's board of directors to review contingencies over the coming months to ensure the safety of employees.
+Management is working with the Company's board of directors to review contingencies over the coming months to ensure the safety of employees and a return to exploration activities as access is reopened in the jurisdictions where the Company's tenures are held.

-Highlights for the nine months ended January 31, 2020 and subsequent events up to March 26, 2020
+Highlights for the six months ended October 31, 2020 and subsequent events up to December 17, 2020